Some Remarks on the Erd\H{o}s Distinct Subset Sums Problem

 The next argument is completely independent of all the previous arguments: we will derive a lower bound on the same quantity via a completely different argument which will then imply Lemma 2.
 Recall that

 $\mu *h$ only assumes the values $\left\{0, 2^{-n-1} \right\}$.
 Moreover, by the argument above,

 This leads to an amusing setting: we know that $\mu*h$ approximates the Gaussian in probability over intervals.
 Simultaneously, $\mu*h$ can only assume two values one of which is 0: thus, the local density of the Gaussian predicts the density of intervals in the region where $\mu*h$ assumes its nonzero value $2^{-n-1}$.
 An example of what this could look like is shown in Fig. 2.
-At this point can we quickly note, in passing, the original argument of Dubroff, Fox \& Xu \cite{dubroff}: the Gaussian attains its maximum density at the origin and therefore
+We conclude with a simple proposition.